vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # What are VS modules?

-You can think about each module as one feature available in Vue Storefront with all it's logic and dependencyc encapsulated inside.
+You can think about each module as one feature available in Vue Storefront with all it's logic and dependencys encapsulated inside.
+Cart, WIshlist or Content (cms integration) are good examples of modules.

 # What is the purpose of VS modules?